bigtreetech/docs/docs/Panda_Cooler_A1.md

     <img src=img/PandaCoolerA1/install7.jpg width="400"/>

-    **Key Point**: Ensure all 4 pins are fully inserted and properly seated.
+    **Key Point**: Ensure all 4 pins are fully inserted and the connector is flush with the port.

 * Step 7: Secure Controller Module Housing